-Auditorium(& Stage)
+Auditorium (& Stage)

-- 1. Consult the [enter appropriate space standard source(s)] for state-supported stage sizes based upon program and grade configuration. - 2.
-Specify a state-supported basic stage curtain, sound system, and theatrical lighting systems - 3.
-Design dressing rooms, storage rooms, and scenery shops only if academic theater programs exist as part of the school curriculum. - 4.
-Design a reasonably sized control booth, 10'-0" x 15'-0". - 5.
-Specify sealed or painted concrete floors with carpeted aisles. - 6.
-Locate the control booth for visual supervision of the stage and for video and audio recording of performances. - 7.
-Design the auditorium stage and all support areas to be ADA accessible. - 8.
-Stage curtains and backdrops in auditorium and performance spaces - 9.
+- 1. Specify a state-supported basic stage curtain, sound system, and theatrical lighting systems. - 2.
+Provide dressing rooms, storage rooms, and scenery shops where academic theater programs exist as part of the school curriculum. - 3.
+Design a reasonably sized control booth, 10'-0" x 15'-0".
+Locate the control booth for visual supervision of the stage and for video and audio recording of performances. - 4.
+At audience chamber, specify sealed or painted concrete floors with carpeted aisles. - 5.
+Design the auditorium stage and all support areas to be ADA accessible. - 6.
+Provide stage curtains and backdrops in auditorium and performance spaces. - 7.
 Fixed seating in auditoriums to have tilting upholstered seat and back and integral arms.
-Seat number/row letters to be Americans with Disabilities Act (ADA) compliant.
-Provide wheelchair access as required by code.